karlsen-network/karlsenvault/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to start using or developing KasVault locally.
+Open [http://localhost:3000](http://localhost:3000) with your browser to start using or developing KarlsenVault locally.

 ## FAQ

-### Are my funds safe with KasVault?
+### Are my funds safe with KarlsenVault?

-Yes, but to be clear KasVault itself does not store your Kaspa.
-Your Kaspa is also not stored in the Ledger device as well.
-When you send kaspa to the address you generate with KasVault, it is stored on the blockdag as a UTXO.
+Yes, but to be clear KarlsenVault itself does not store your Karlsen.
+Your Karlsen is also not stored in the Ledger device as well.
+When you send karlsen to the address you generate with KarlsenVault, it is stored on the blockdag as a UTXO.